ESSTX/QuickBin/README.md

 # Traybin

+*A simple tool for cleaning the recycle bin, which is located in the system tray.*

+---

 **Double-click** on the tray icon to clear the recycle bin.

 **Right-click** on the tray icon to open the recycle bin in File Explorer.